mattbierner/atum/README.md

 ### About
 Atum is a Javascript interpreter written in functional style Javascript.
 Atum is designed to be a platform for Javascript experimentation and explores the implementation and power of functional interpreters.
-It is part of Benben, a project developing a complete Javascript implementation in functional style Javascript.
+It is part of a project developing a complete Javascript implementation in functional style Javascript.